top of page

 Dissertation

-Vanessa is currently in the final year of her doctoral program and will be graduating in Spring 2025.
-Her dissertation titled, "Intergenerational Displacement in Aguililla-Redwood City: Migration from Michoacán and Diaspora in Northern California," details the diasporic community of people originally from Aguililla, Michoacán who established the historic transnational community of Little Michoacán in the unincorporated neighborhood of North Fair Oaks near Redwood City, California in the 1940s during the Bracero Program.
-Aguilillenses in diaspora are being forcibly displaced in Northern California by gentrification and are incapable of safely returning to their ancestral pueblo since Aguililla is being subjected to extensive cartel violence that is present throughout the Tierra Caliente region of Michoacán.
-Vanessa's research traces the history of Aguililla from its precolonial past when it was a tributary community part of the P'urhépecha Empire and the P'urhépecha people were subjected to genocide during Spanish colonization, which led to historical trauma for surviving generations.
-Now, their descendants continue to face oppression, marginalization, and erasure while navigating life away from their ancestral homelands and experiencing intergenerational displacement in the historic transnational community they founded less than a century ago.
-Aguilillenses are resisting this displacement and further erasure by maintaining their practice of traditional Aguilillense culture, particularly through the production and consumption of the Indigenous food of Aguililla, which serves as a gathering mechanism to bring Aguilillenses throughout the Northern California diaspora together and honors the maternal knowledge of food and cooking passed down by ancestral cocineras tradicionales.
-Vanessa's dissertation features ethnographic interviews with members of the Aguilillense diaspora, archival study of historical documents, Indigenous autoethnography, and family history to recount the stories of her community and Michoacáno heritage.
+Vanessa graduated from The University of Arizona with her PhD in Mexican American Studies in Spring 2025.
+Her dissertation titled, Intergenerational Displacement in Aguililla-Redwood City: Migration from Michoacán and Diaspora in Northern California, details the diasporic community of people originally from Aguililla, Michoacán, Mexico who established the historic transnational community of Little Michoacán in the unincorporated neighborhood of North Fair Oaks near Redwood City, California in the 1940s during the Bracero Program.
+Aguilillenses in the Northern California diaspora are being forcibly displaced by gentrification and incapable of safely returning to their ancestral pueblo since Aguililla is being subjected to extensive cartel violence that is present throughout the Tierra Caliente region of Michoacán.
+Vanessa's research traces the history of intergenerational displacement in Aguililla from its precolonial past when it was a tributary community part of the P'urhépecha Empire and the subsequent genocide of P'urhépecha people initiated by Spanish colonization, through the pueblo's continuous experiences of subjugation during Spanish colonialism and Mexican neocolonialism.
+The nation-state of Mexico has advanced extensive efforts of exploitation and extraction throughout the Tierra Caliente region of Michoacán, which has suppressed the people of Aguililla and their lands for centuries.
+This legacy of violence established in the Tierra Caliente region relates to the modern mass outward migration and manifestation of cartel violence in the region, thus displacing Aguilillenses, diminishing their communal wellbeing, and restricting their practices of transnationalism.
+Now, Aguilillenses in diaspora continue to face oppression, marginalization, and erasure while navigating life away from their ancestral homelands and are experiencing intergenerational displacement in the historic transnational community they founded a century ago.
+Aguilillenses are resisting this displacement and further erasure by engaging in methods of Indigenous survivance such as maintaining their practice of traditional Aguilillense culture, particularly through the production and consumption of the Indigenous food of Aguililla.
+Traditional food serves as a gathering mechanism to bring Aguilillenses throughout the Northern California diaspora together and honors the maternal knowledge of food passed down by ancestral cocineras tradicionales.
+Intergenerational Displacement in Aguililla-Redwood City features ethnographic interviews with members of the Aguilillense diaspora, archival study of historical documents, Indigenous autoethnography, and family history to recount the stories of Vanessa's community and honor her Michoacáno heritage.

 Photo by Vanessa Moreno Wilcox